DOC-REF: FRC-2026-04-28Rev 04 / 2026

 $50k - $200k

 The 3PAO almost always finds more issues than internal gap analysis anticipated.
 Budget 10-20% of your total authorization cost as remediation contingency.
-Organizations with minimal security maturity should budget closer to 20%.

 Architecture Changes